mukhtar-github/react-advanced/README.md

 So now let's connect our inputs to the state value., as we're typing or submitting.
 In other words, accessing the data inside the input.
 So we setup state values for that.

-So, we setup two values to the input element.
-One is the attribute and the other is the EventListener.
-EventListener will fire the callback function each time we type something in the input.
+So, we setup two attributes to the input element.
+One is going to be value, and the other is the EventListener, were we're going to setup our callback function.
+So that, each time we type something in the input.

 ### Forms Corresponding Projects